 The search results you see here give you an indication of the wide variety of creative inspiration you’ll find.

-So, for example, we got some architectural images from a complex in Norway (which was headlined as umbrella images).
+For example, there’s architectural images from Norway (which was headlined as umbrella images).
 We got a Russian site with lots of simple, but on trend illustrations including umbrellas.
 Then, we got a photography project with extreme light editing, a anime manga style project, and a retro illustration project related to the Netflix show, the Umbrella Academy.

 A single search topic, with 5 completely different creative style results.
 (We also got some practical links to the Adobe Stock site, where we could search and buy actual umbrella graphics.
 If that’s what we wanted).

 This is where Behance works best as a source of graphic design resources.
 It creates inspiration for how you might tackle a new project.
 While you obviously never copy other designs, you can be inspired by other designers’ work.
 You can create an idea mood board to help you move towards a final design.
 Or you can follow a style, but put your own creative thinking into the final design.

 But there’s even more to what you can do on Behance.